-The two processes that produce alloys of all sorts, including copper alloys, is to cast them and to wrought them.
+Alloys of all sorts, including copper alloys, are either cast and wrought to create them.
 Both of these techniques involve melting, although casting the copper with another metal substance requires both to be completely molten, while wrought alloys are not fully liquid.
-Also, casting does not involve hammering or pressing, as the wrought process does.
-Depending on what application the copper alloy is for, it may be wrought or cast; the two techniques produce a couple different characteristics.
-One way copper alloys are employed is as brazing alloys, which means they serve as the metal filler that is torched to a melting point and when dries, is melding to other pieces of metal together.
-Other alloys that are commonly used in this fashion are silver alloys, nickel alloys, gold alloys and aluminum alloys.
+Also, casting does not involve hammering or pressing, while the wrought process does.
+Depending on what application the copper alloy is for, it may be wrought or cast, though the two techniques produce a couple of different characteristics.
+One way copper alloys are employed is as brazing alloys, which means they serve as the metal filler that is torched to a melting point and, when it dries, melds other pieces of metal together.
+Other alloys that are commonly used in this fashion are silver alloys, nickel alloys, gold alloys, and aluminum alloys.